iFork/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 The solution isn't perfect, but we'll leave it for now.

-Our main component <i>App</i> is at the moment way too large.
+Our main component *App* is at the moment way too large.
 The changes we did now are a clear sign that the forms should be refactored into their own components.
 However, we will leave that for an optional exercise.

-Current application code can be found on [Github](https://github.com/fullstack-hy2020/part2-notes/tree/part5-2), branch <i>part5-2</i>.
+Current application code can be found on [Github](https://github.com/fullstack-hy2020/part2-notes/tree/part5-2), branch *part5-2*.

-### Creating new notes
+## Creating new notes

-The token returned with a successful login is saved to the application's state - the <i>user</i>'s field <i>token</i>:
+The token returned with a successful login is saved to the application's state - the *user*'s field *token*:

 ```js
 const handleLogin = async (event) => {